debatelab/deepa2/README.md

 python -m pip install git+https://github.com/debatelab/deepa2.git
 ```

-2. Integrate `deepa2` preprocessor into your training pipeline.
-E.g., in you training script add:
+2. Add `deepa2` preprocessor to your training pipeline.
+Your training script may look like, for example:

 ```sh
 #!/bin/bash